 There is a possibility that one guy beat up 5 guys and that happened already and it’s usually one very tough and trained guy against 5 drunk guys, untrained and clumsy.
-But the fact is you don’t have to train Muay Thai before Jiu-Jitsu because of that low percentage multiple attackers situations where you also have minimal chances of winning.
+But the fact is you don’t have to train Muay Thai before Jiu-Jitsu because of that low percentage of multiple attackers situations where you also have minimal chances of winning.

 Come to any gym with your martial art and challenge 2,3,4,5 guys to fight you and very fast you’ll understand how helpless you are against multiple attackers.
 99% of the times your fights on the street will be 1 on 1 and you want to train something that is the best for 1 on 1 and something that will give you an advantage over all other martial arts.
 And that’s BJJ and that’s proved in the first UFC’s.
-Anyone who watched it saw a power of BJJ there.
-They could see a strong evidence that Jiu Jitsu is in the terms of pure martial art simply the best.
+Anyone who watched it saw the power of BJJ there.
+They could see strong evidence that Jiu Jitsu is in the terms of pure martial art simply the best.

-If you’re worried about multiple attackers than you should carry a knife, gun or pepper spray with you as it’s your only chance.
-Of course, if you’re that worried about multiple attackers you should train some striking martial art like Muay Thai or Kickboxing, but there is no martial art which can assure you that you’ll beat 5 guys, period.
+If you’re worried about multiple attackers then you should carry a knife, gun or pepper spray with you as it’s your only chance.
+Of course, if you’re that worried about multiple attackers you should train in some striking martial art like Muay Thai or Kickboxing, but there is no martial art which can assure you that you’ll beat 5 guys, period.

 Conclusion on the best martial art for self-defense

 If you look a bit deeper into this “problem” of which martial art is the best for self-defense and if we take into consideration what Royce Gracie proved in early UFC’s as we could see all kinds of martial arts versus Brazilian Jiu Jitsu you can ask yourself one simple question.

 How can you expect to beat multiple attackers if you can’t beat one Jiu Jitsu practitioner?